Bourkekev/ms4-power-fitness-gym/README.md

 ## Testing

-For the purposes of testing, you can use the image urls provided in the [Testing Document](TESTING.md), which also has the information on all my testing and issues I had to overcome.
+For detail on all my testing and issues I had to overcome see the [Testing Document](TESTING.md).

 ## Deployment